blono/ScriptAutoRunner/README.md

 1. Change vue.min.js to CSP version
 1. Change color scheme

+I will never use this Chrome extension to collect any personal information, now or in the future.

 # ScriptAutoRunner

 Injects to any Script into a Website.
 It can be autorun as well.